-What to Look for in a VPS Hosting Provider
+What Should I Look for in a VPS Hosting Provider?

 Don’t just ask the hosting provider about their uptime guarantees, check their third-party customer reviews to see whether their hosting is reliable and how quickly and effectively the provider responds in the event that downtime does occur.

 Research third-party vCPU performance tests to get a sense of each hosting provider’s benchmarks.
 Obviously, the better the performance, the faster your VPS-hosted website or applications will run, improving sales and productivity.
 Cloud Spectator has tested some of the leading VPS services and released their findings in this report.